We started our stay by a free, guided tour—our essential first step to begin our integration into a new city.

 The gate that connects the Praça do Comércio to the city.

-If you feel like it and you’re patient, you can always go there and queue to taste one.
+To be accurate, the Pastel de Nata is from Belém.
+It’s a neighboring Lisbon town where one can find the pastry shop that invented these little tarts.
+It seems they are delicious!
+If you feel like it and you’re patient, you can always go there and queue to taste them.

-After this delight, we go up towards “Bairro Alto et Chiado”, a district on the heights of Lisbon.
-Lisbon is built in the middle of the hills.
+After this delight, we went up towards “Bairro Alto et Chiado,” a district on Lisbon’s heights.
+The city is built in the middle of the hills.
 You should, therefore, expect to climb stairs or steep streets often.

-The municipality has built elevators to facilitate movement.
-They are found all over the old parts of the city.
-But the best known is the “Santa Justa” elevator, “Carmo lift“.
+Sometimes, it’s hard for older people to go out of their homes because of the stairs.
+So to help the inhabitants get around, the city built elevators.
+One can found them all over the old town.
+But the best known is the “Santa Justa” elevator.
 It is so beautiful and original that it has become a tourist attraction.
-Looks like the Eiffel Tower, doesn’t it?

-It connects the lower town to the upper town and takes us to the ruins of the Convento da Ordem do Carmo.
+It connects the lower town to the upper town and took us to the ruins of the Convento da Ordem do Carmo.
 This medieval convent was destroyed during the earthquake and has never been rebuilt.
-All that remains is the facade of the Gothic church, the largest in Lisbon at the time.
+All that remains from the past is the Gothic church’s facade, the largest in Lisbon at the time.

 A visit in pictures

 Tavares Restaurant, opened in 1784, is the oldest coffee in Lisbon.
 And one of the first to introduce espresso.
-They had to add a lot of sugar for the people of Lisbon to appreciate it!
+The barmaid had to add a lot of sugar for the people of Lisbon to appreciate it!

-In front of Tavares, where he liked to go, Eça de Queirós, the greatest Portuguese writer to write in the realistic style.
+In front of Tavares, where he liked to go, Eça de Queirós, the greatest Portuguese writer who wrote in the realistic style.